GNOME/glib/README.win32.md

-If you are building GLib-based libraries or applications, or GLib itself and you see a `C4819` error (or warning, before `C4819` is treated as an error in `msvc_recommended_pragmas.h`), please be advised that this error/warning should not be disregarded, as this likely means portions of the build is not being done correctly, as this is an issue of Visual Studio running on CJK (East Asian) locales.
+If you are building GLib-based libraries or applications, or GLib itself and you see a `C4819` error (or warning, before `C4819` is treated as an error in `msvc_recommended_pragmas.h`), please be advised that this error/warning should not be disregarded, as this likely means portions of the build are not being done correctly, as this is an issue of Visual Studio running on CJK (East Asian) locales.
 This is an issue that also affects builds of other projects, such as QT, Firefox, LibreOffice/OpenOffice, Pango and GTK, along with many other projects.